asharanjith/stay-a-while-back-end/README.md

  ### Deployment

-To add the master.key and add key value pare for jwt secret key, follow the following
+To add the master.key and add key value pair for jwt secret key, follow the following

 1. Please delete config/credentials.yml.enc & config/master.key and run the bellow lin in command prompt
 2. Run below command (run only in vs code)